How to End a Letter (Example Closings, Sign Off's)

 Should my closing sign-off ever be longer than a sentence?

-It should be one very short sentence.
+It should be one concise sentence.
 Some people write a full paragraph.
 Do not do that.
-Keep it simple when crafting your own closing phrase.
+Please keep it simple when crafting your own closing phrase.

 Additional Business Letter Resources